mohamedHalawa36/Design-3/README.md

 # Design-3
-template from elzero web school
+template from elzero web school website

 Landing page with varient animations and features using HTML5 CSS3 JS